jonasphilipp/InfOCF/docs/INSTALL.md

 Use prebuilt wheels attached to GitHub Releases (no local build needed).

 Replace the version in the URL with the latest tag (for example `v2.1.1a0`).

+Virtual environment usage is recommend for pip install (see Method 2).

 ```bash
 # Install with optional solver extras (recommended)